 Our basic classifications – residential or commercial – will reduce the costs and increase the effectiveness of your direct marketing.

 In customer services, the need for accuracy is paramount.
 Have confidence in your front-line staff’s ability to look up addresses on a database of millions, quickly and efficiently.

 Understanding the nation

-Every address record provides Royal Mail address information from PAF, the Unique Delivery Point Reference Number (UDPRN) and X and Y coordinates.
+Every address geo data record provides Royal Mail address information from PAF, the Unique Delivery Point Reference Number (UDPRN) and X and Y coordinates.

 Tracking customer data

 Using the basic classifications in AddressBase you can quickly filter between residential and commercial addresses, which is ideal for marketing purposes.

 |Key Features||What this product offers|

 |Attributes||Royal Mail postal addresses, where matched to a UPRN; coordinates for each address.|